 If you will keep your fig tree in a pot, start in the evening, fill the pot (20 gallon is best) with the soil-less potting mix of your choice to within 2" of the top.
 Dig a hole big enough to accommodate the plant.
 Remove the tree from the pot, put the fig tree, with all of the soil from the pot, into the hole and fill with the remaining soil where required.
 Disturb the root ball as little as possible.
 The level of the soil in the original pot should match the top of the soil in the new pot.
 Do not bury the trunk any deeper than it is in the original pot.
 Water the fig tree several times until water is coming out of the drain holes.
 Apply 1-2 " of pine bark mulch to the top of the soil to reduce evaporation.
 Water daily for a couple days and then check the soil with a moisture meter to determine when it needs water next.

 During the summer our fig trees grow roots out of the holes in the sides of their pots and into the soil.
-Our nursery containers have a flat bottom where the holes are located at the lowest part of the side of the pot.
-Its easy to see when the roots are growing out of the pot and into the soil.
+Our farm containers have a flat bottom where the holes are located at the lowest part of the side of the pot.
+It's easy to see when the roots are growing out of the pot and into the soil.
 These roots stabilize the pots and give the fig trees access to more water and nutrients during the growing season.
 In the fall after the leaves have dropped we cut the roots at the holes and move the pots into storage.

 In-ground fig trees should not be planted in a location where there is standing water.
 An in-ground fig tree has the advantage that its root system can spread out and down to search for water.
 During the summer months water beneath the tree when the soil is dry.